-XVII.
+XVI.
 MINUTES

-Minutes of Committees, Board, annual and special meetings of the Association shall be transmitted to all voting members of the Association and will constitute the official Association record.
+Minutes of Committees, Board, annual and special meetings of the Association shall be posted within fourteen (14) days of their approval and will constitute the official Association record.

-XVIII.
+XVII.
 POWERS

 The Association shall possess all powers reasonably needed to effectuate the approved and lawful purpose, except those powers not normally possessed by groups or associations or forbidden to corporations by appropriate law.